HopStudios/react-project/README.md

 # React Project Builder

 This is an example add-on that I put together for EEConf 2022.
-You can view the slides to my talk here: https://docs.google.com/presentation/d/1bmyx4vKHIAoaojJXVIMvXI1MmYy_6BkmorWoyFZQinw/edit?usp=sharing
+You can view the slides of my talk here: https://docs.google.com/presentation/d/1bmyx4vKHIAoaojJXVIMvXI1MmYy_6BkmorWoyFZQinw/edit?usp=sharing

 ## Getting started